-Yoast.com uses MaxCDN.
-When I started using their service, the speed improvement was mind boggling.
-Before, I could only get the front page of this site to load in about 3-4 seconds, measured by Pingdom, (check your site here).
+At Yoast.com we use (and love) MaxCDN and they seem to love us back.
+When we started using their service, the speed improvement was mind boggling.
+Before, you could only get the front page of this site to load in about 3-4 seconds, measured by Pingdom, (check your site here).
 Now, the front page loads in less than a second:

 You’ll want to know how I did this right?
 Keep on reading (and find the Yoast coupon code below)!